radian-software/prescient.el/README.md

 will bind a command to toggle the `my-foo` filter to `M-s M-f`.

-The part of each candidate that matches your input is highlighted with the face `selectrum-prescient-primary-highlight`.
+With `selectrum-prescient-enable-filtering` set, the part of each candidate that matches your input is highlighted with the face `selectrum-prescient-primary-highlight`.
 There is also `selectrum-prescient-secondary-highlight` for additional highlighting of specific matched parts of the input.

 The following example shows customizing these faces, I use the [Zerodark](https://github.com/NicolasPetton/zerodark-theme) color